meaisin/llvm-cookbook/README.md

 7. Once it has built, issue this command to install the tools and libraries: `cmake --build . --config Release --target install`
 8. You will get an error near the end of this process, it will mention `ocamldocs`.
 To fix this, go to `docs/cmake_install.cmake`, comment out the lines after 44, all of them.
 9. Run the install command again.
 It _should_ work this time.
 But, if you try and build and run one of the examples, for instance, in llvm-hs-examples, you'll get linker errors.
 This is because the libraries were installed to `/usr/local/lib/...`.
 You need to make sure these can be found.
 Export a variable like so: `export LD_LIBRARY_PATH=/usr/local/lib/`.
-10. At this point, everytinh _should_ work.
+10. At this point, everything _should_ work.
 You can build and run the examples in llvm-hs-examples.